slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Lao Tzu*

 > *"The internet doesn’t care about your title." (...)
-"I don't believe in hierarchical relationships.
-I don't want to be above anybody and I don't want to be below anybody.
-If I can't treat someone like a peer and if they can't treat me like a peer, I just don't want to interact with them." (...)
+"I don’t believe in hierarchical relationships.
+I don’t want to be above anybody and I don’t want to be below anybody.
+If I can’t treat someone like a peer and if they can’t treat me like a peer, I just don’t want to interact with them." (...)
 "The person writing the teleprompter is in charge, not the person reading from it."
 -- Naval Ravikant*